Amazingly simple ways to improve bad posture

 Many people hurt themselves even worse when they work on their posture.
 That is because they get some bad advice, end up over correcting in certain positions and end up straining something.

-And of course, if you have any existing medical conditions or if you feel like anything at all isn’t quite right please see a licensed medical practitioner for advice specific to your own case.
+If you have any existing medical conditions or if you feel like anything at all isn’t quite right please see a licensed medical practitioner for advice specific to your own case.
+Some back and posture problems may just need a bit of work to fix.
+Other problems may need a professional.

 Leave a comment with any questions or if you got anything useful from this post please share your thoughts.
 I’ll respond to everyone.